superwow-tech/superwow-tech-page/VERCEL_SETUP.md

 3. **DNS Configuration:**
    - Vercel will provide DNS records to add
-   - Add a CNAME record pointing `superwow-tech.github.io` to Vercel's servers
+   - Add a CNAME record pointing `superwow.lt` to Vercel's servers

 ### Option C: Use Your Own Custom Domain
 - Add your domain in Vercel → Settings → Domains